The Christian Chronicle: History

-The Christian Chronicle was established in 1943, and has been characterized as "one of the most important sources of primary historical information on the worldwide missions carried out by Churches of Christ."
+The Christian Chronicle was established in 1943, by journalist and Bible scholar Olan Hicks as a newspaper with the primary goal of providing information about Churches of Christ.
+Has been characterized as "one of the most important sources of primary historical information on the worldwide missions carried out by Churches of Christ."
 The paper was acquired by Sweet Publishing Company in the late 1960s.
 In 1981 the Chronicle was redesigned by Charlie Marler, a journalism professor from Abilene Christian University.
 It has been supported since 1981 by Oklahoma Christian University.